25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 ## Reflection

-Reflection provides objects (of type Type) that describe assemblies, modules, and types.
+Reflection provides objects (of type Type) that describe assemblies, modules, and types

 - Reflection is the ability of inspecting an assemblies metadata at runtime

 You can use reflection to:

 - Dynamically create an instance of a type
   - Late binding can be achieved by using reflection.
 We can use reflection to dynamically create an instance of a type, about which we don't have any information at compile time.
-So, reflection enables us to use code that is not available at compile time.
+So, reflection enables us to use code that is not available at compile time

 - Bind the type to an existing object
 - Get the type from an existing object and invoke its methods
-- Access its fields and properties.
+- Access its fields and properties

 Reflection enables to access attributes

-- The classes that give access to the metadata of a running program are in the `System.Reflection` namespace.
+- The classes that give access to the metadata of a running program are in the `System.Reflection` namespace

 _Example:_